lk-umw-cpsc/gwyneth/README.md

 # Gwyneth's Gift Volunteer Management System (VMS)
 ## Purpose
 This project is the result of two semesters' worth of collaboration among UMW students.
-The goal of the project was to create a web application that the Gwyneth's Gift organization could utilize to make easier to manage volunteers and organize events.
+The goal of the project was to create a web application that the Gwyneth's Gift organization could utilize to make it easier to manage volunteers and organize events.
 At-a-glance features include a web-based calendar of events, event sign up, volunteer registration & login system, reporting system, and basic notification system.

 ## Authors
 The VMS is based on an old open source project named "Homebase".
 [Homebase](https://a.link.will.go.here/) was originally developed for the Ronald McDonald Houses in Maine and Rhode Island by Oliver Radwan, Maxwell Palmer, Nolan McNair, Taylor Talmage, and Allen Tucker.